SimonaAlina/bazel-demos/README.md

 `bazel build //lib2:ts` and `bazel build //tools/my-tool:ts` and `bazel build //tools/my-tool:ts` are working fine.

-### With_cfg with reset feature
+### with_cfg with reset feature

 Uncomment the lines commented from `common/bazel/opt_ts.bzl` for enabling reset features on `deps` attribute for ts_project.

-I may found 2 possible bugs:
+I may have found two possible bugs:

 1. `cannot encode CompilationMode as JSON` error: